 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 They can confirm what you are feeling is shared by others going through the same journey.
-They can also help you examine any disturbing thoughts you may be having.
+Chaplains can also help you examine any disturbing thoughts you may be having.

 Chaplains can pray with you and for you.
 They can perform rituals and sacraments from your faith.
-They can put you in touch with local religious and spiritual centers or clergy from your tradition.
+Chaplains can put you in touch with local religious and spiritual centers or clergy from your tradition.

 A chaplain may be assigned to your child’s care team.
 If you are not sure, ask your care team.
 Most hospitals have chaplains on call 24 hours a day.
 The department where they work may be called Spiritual Care, Pastoral Care, Chaplaincy, or a related name.